sardinedev/eleventy-plugins/packages/tinycss/README.md

   You can pass [PurgeCSS configuration object](https://purgecss.com/plugins/postcss.html#options) in the [plugin's options](./Configuration)

-- Uses [Autoprefixer](https://autoprefixer.github.io/) to add vendor specific prefixes.
+- Uses [Browserslist](https://autoprefixer.github.io/) to add vendor specific prefixes.

-  You can pass [Autoprefixer options](https://github.com/postcss/autoprefixer#options) in the [plugin's options](./Configuration)
+  You can pass a list of browsers in the [plugin's options](./Configuration) .
+Alternatively it will look for a `.browserslistrc` file or a `browserslist` in `package.json`.
+Check the details [here](https://github.com/browserslist/browserslist#config-file)

-- Uses [CSSNano](https://cssnano.co/) to minify and optimise the final CSS.

-  You can config CSSNano with the default [config files](https://cssnano.co/docs/config-file/#cssnano-config-files)

 ## Requirements